This is a race recap of the Bank Newport 10 Miler Race held in early June in Newport, Rhode Island. See what I enjoyed and if I’d run it again!

 What’s the Newport 10 Miler Race Course Like?

 The course starts and ends in Fort Adams State Park, which is right along the Narragansett Bay.
 Fort Adams is a former US Army Post, and was active in five major wars.
-I took this photo on the final stretch as we were running in.

 Here’s a photo from the start.
 You can see it was a cloudy and foggy day!